clairek09/MIC/Modules/M08-design-implement-network-monitoring/includes/2-monitor-networks-using-azure-monitor.md

 ## Multiple Choice

-What two types of data are used by Azure Monitor? (x) Metrics and logs \{\{Correct, metrics and logs are the two fundamental data types used by Azure Monitor.\}\} ( ) Policies and locks \{\{Incorrect, policies and locks are not data types.\}\} ( ) Database and storage \{\{Incorrect, databases and storage are not data types.\}\}
+What two types of data are used by Azure Monitor?
+( ) Policies and locks {{Incorrect, policies and locks are not data types.}} ( ) Database and storage {{Incorrect, databases and storage are not data types.}}
+(x) Metrics and logs {{Correct, metrics and logs are the two fundamental data types used by Azure Monitor.}}

 ## Multiple Choice

-Which of the following statements about Azure Monitor Logs is correct? (x) Azure Monitor Logs collects and organizes log and performance data from monitored resources. \{\{Correct.
-Azure Monitor Logs is a feature of Azure Monitor that collects and organizes log and performance data from monitored resources.\}\} ( ) Azure Monitor Logs collects data from all Azure resources automatically. \{\{Incorrect.
+Which of the following statements about Azure Monitor Logs is correct?
+( ) Azure Monitor Logs collects data from all Azure resources automatically. {{Incorrect.
 When you have created a Log Analytics workspace, you must configure different sources to send their data.
+No data is collected automatically.}}
+(x) Azure Monitor Logs collects and organizes log and performance data from monitored resources. {{Correct.
+Azure Monitor Logs is a feature of Azure Monitor that collects and organizes log and performance data from monitored resources.}}
-No data is collected automatically.\}\} ( ) You can use Azure Monitor Logs with or without a workspace. \{\{Incorrect.
-You must create at least one workspace to use Azure Monitor Logs.\}\}
+( ) You can use Azure Monitor Logs with or without a workspace. {{Incorrect.
+You must create at least one workspace to use Azure Monitor Logs.}}